 - This drumlin-shaped knoll rises about 140 feet above the parking area.

 - Old cart paths and the driveway to a house that once sat on the knoll contribute to the trail system.

 - The rich soils on the lower slope near Sherry Road host some unusual plants for our area, including American basswood.
 Wild columbine grows on some of the rock ledges.

 - The headwaters of Elizabeth Brook, a main tributary of the Assabet River, are partially located on the property

 - Beaver are active at the pond and along the stream that meanders through the property.

 - Look for their lodge in the center of the pond as you walk along the trail.

 - Scarlet tanagers, eastern wood-pewees, and other birds of the deep forest find essential habitat here.
 Great blue herons nest in the treetops above the pond.

-From Route I-495, take exit 28.
-Follow Route 111 North towards Harvard approximately 1/2 mile.
-Turn right onto Littleton County Road and then immediately right onto Sherry Road and follow approximately 0.4 mile to a small parking area on your left.
+From Route I-495, take Exit 75.
+Follow Route 111 north toward Harvard for about 0.6 mile.
+Turn right onto Littleton County Road and then immediately right onto Sherry Road and follow for approximately 0.4 mile to a small parking area on your left.